 "Summer" Episode of Frozen Planet

-“Summer" is the third episode in the Frozen Planet series about the Earth’s polar regions.
-The episode begins by discussing the sun never setting during the summer in the polar regions.
+about the Earth’s polar regions.
+The episode begins by discussing the

 The first mention of Antarctic animals in this episode is the Antarctic fur seals breeding on the South Georgia Islands.
 The Antarctic fur seals give birth and within a week mate again.
 There is footage of bulls (males) fighting for control of a harem (group of female seals).